 8 – Bones in the wrist: scaphoid, lunate, triquetrum, pisiform, trapezium, trapezoid, capitate, and hamate.

 7 – Years to replace every cell in your body.
-You are literally a new person to who you were 7 years before!
+You are literally a new person to whom you were 7 years before!

-6 – Breathes per minute gives coherence between your head brain and your heart brain.
+6 – Breaths per minute give coherence between your head brain and your heart brain.
 Breathe in for 5 seconds and out for 5 seconds to achieve this rhythm.

 5 – Regions of the spinal column.
 Cervical, thoracic, lumbar, sacral, coccyx giving you 32 spinal segments.
 By age 21 your sacral segments and your coccygeal segments are fused, leaving you 24 moveable segments between your head and your pelvis.

-3 – kg, average weight of a human head in ideal alignment.
+3 – kg is the average weight of a human head in ideal alignment.
 For every 3 centimetres your head goes forward on your shoulders it doubles the effective weight of your head on your spine.
 Imagine the pressure that is put on your spine and nervous system!

-2 – Thirds (2/3) of a circle, how far a spine in good condition can bend.
+2 – Thirds (2/3) of a circle is how far a spine in good condition can bend.
 How far can yours bend?